garethclews/xmonad-aloysius/README.md

 ## Themes!

 Please note that the theming mechanisms currently sit across three or so different repositories and it is not yet integrated.
-Some manual labour is required in order to co-ordinate the themes (across xmonad, those things managed by home-manager and kitty).
+There's some manual labour to co-ordinate the themes (across xmonad, those things managed by home-manager and kitty).

 | Laserwave                                      | Nord                                           |